 A vet can prescribe the best treatment option to treat your dachshund’s liver disease.

-One of the more serious dachshund health problems, liver disease, is sometimes a genetic disease.
+One of the more serious dachshund health problems, liver disease, is sometimes genetic.
 However, there are several other potential causes for this condition, including old age, infection, or trauma.
 Dachshunds can also contract the disease as a result of certain medications’ side effects or through toxic substances they ingest.
-Some of the warning signs of liver disease are
+Some of the warning signs of liver disease are:

-A vet can determine how severe a dog’s condition is and recommend a treatment option.
-This could be simply making a change to the dog’s diet or adding a recommended supplement.
+A vet can determine the severity of a dog’s condition and recommend a treatment option.
+This could simply be changing the dog’s diet or adding a recommended supplement.
 If the disease is caused by an infection, antibiotics may be prescribed.
 In a more severe case, a vet may have to perform surgery.

 8. Red Eye Disease